Diabetes - type 2

 - Increased urination is mild or even absent

-- Many children develop a skin problem called acanthosis nigricans, characterized by velvety, dark-colored patches of skin in the neck folds or armpits
+- Many children develop a skin problem called acanthosis, characterized by velvety, darker-colored patches of skin in the neck folds or armpits

 People with diabetes have higher death rates than people who do not have diabetes, regardless of sex, age, or other factors.
 Heart disease and stroke are the leading causes of death in these people.
 All lifestyle and medical efforts should be made to reduce the risk for these conditions.